mulesoft/data-weave-tutorial/src/main/docs/6 - Functions/6.2 - Lambdas/description.md

 ```
 ---

 But that’s not very useful either, we already have a nicer syntax for the same thing with the fun keyword.
+In the next section, we will see why lambdas are so important.

 ## Exercise

-Just create and call a Lambda that does the same as the `isOddNum` function from the previous exercise.
-The Lambda should receive one parameter and return true if that parameter is an odd number, false otherwise.
+Create and call a lambda function that does the same as the `isOddNum` function from the previous exercise.
+The lambda should receive one parameter and return true if that parameter is an odd number, false otherwise.